Building a Neural Network from Scratch with Python & NumPy

 A single neuron

-If you are already a bit familiar with AI, you probably already saw an illustration like the one below, otherwise no problem.
-This illustration shows a simple neural network, which we’re going to inspect and implement today from scratch in Python.
-The neural network is the fundamental concept behind modern AI and it’s a really interesting topic to study.
-But before dive into the code, let’s first focus on the key concepts behind the network.
+If you have looked into AI before, you have probably seen an illustration like the one below.
+It shows a simple neural network, which we will inspect and implement today in Python.
+The neural network is the fundamental concept behind modern AI and worth studying in detail.
+Before we get to the code, let's look at the key ideas.

-To better understand how a neural network works, let’s first zoom in on a single node (neuron):
+To understand how a neural network works, let's zoom in on a single node (neuron).

 A neural network

-Okay, now we looked at the functionality of one single neuron.
-To build a network we simply put multiple of them together into layers and connect the different layers that the output of the first layer is the input of the second layer and so on.
+Now that we have seen how a single neuron works, building a network becomes simple: we put multiple neurons together into layers and connect them so that the output of one layer becomes the input of the next.

-Our simple neural network consists three different layers:
+Our simple neural network consists of three layers:

-1. Input Layer: Receives initial data (e.g., house size and age), the neurons here aren’t real neurons, just some normalized numbers, which represent the input
+Input Layer: Receives the initial data (e.g., house size and age).
+The neurons here are placeholders for normalized numbers that represent the input.

-3. Output Layer: Produces the final result (e.g., house prize)
+Output Layer: Produces the final result (e.g., the house price).

-1. Input values enter the network through the input layer. (e.g., the normalized house size is 0.8 and the normalized age is 0.4, so one input neuron has the value of 0.8 and the other of 0.4)
+Input values enter the network through the input layer (e.g., the normalized house size is 0.8 and the normalized age is 0.4, so one input neuron has the value 0.8 and the other 0.4).

-3. Hidden neurons calculate the inputs and pass outputs to the output layer.
+Hidden neurons compute their outputs and pass them to the output layer.

-4. The output layer calculates the final result based on hidden layer outputs.
+The output layer calculates the final result based on the hidden layer outputs.

 import numpy as np